Integral formulation of Klein-Gordon singular waveguides: Introduction

-where $\hat{n}(x)$ denotes the unit normal to $\Gamma$ at $x\in \Gamma$ pointing in the direction of $\Omega_2$, the domains $\Omega_{1}$ and $\Omega_2$ denote the supports of the first and second insulators, respectively, $m_1$ and $m_2$ we refer to as their `masses', $E$ is an energy, and $f_1$ and $f_2$ are source terms.
-In the sequel we will always assume that $|E|^2 < m_1^2,m_2^2$, that $\overline{\Omega_1 \cup \Omega_2}=\Rm^2$ is the entire plane, and that $\Omega_1$ and $\Omega_2$ meet along an interface $\Gamma=\partial\Omega_1=\partial\Omega_2$.
-Moreover, we assume that $\Gamma$ is a single smooth simple curve which is {\it asymptotically flat} in both directions and has a positive opening angle at infinity (see Section \ref{subsec:rel} for precise definitions and more detailed discussions).
-Intuitively, we require $\Gamma$ has a smooth parameterization $\gamma:\mathbb{R}\to \Gamma$ which asymptotically approach two different rays as $t$ goes to $-\infty$ and $\infty.$ In order to have unique solutions, one should also supplement these equations with suitable boundary conditions at infinity and radiation boundary conditions along the interface.
+} where $\hat{n}(x)$ denotes the unit normal to $\Gamma$ at $x\in \Gamma$ pointing in the direction of $\Omega_2$, the domains $\Omega_{1}$ and $\Omega_2$ denote the supports of the first and second insulators, $f_1$ and $f_2$ are source terms, the constant $m>0$ we refer to as the `mass', and the constant $E$ we refer to as the energy.
+In the sequel we will assume that $|E|^2 < m^2$ (the PDE in the bulk in this regime is often referred to as the Yukawa equation), that $\overline{\Omega_1 \cup \Omega_2}=\Rm^2$ is the entire plane, and that $\Omega_1$ and $\Omega_2$ meet along an interface $\Gamma=\partial\Omega_1=\partial\Omega_2$.
+Moreover, we assume that $\Gamma$ is a single smooth simple curve which is {\it asymptotically flat} in both directions and has a positive opening angle at infinity (see Section \ref{sec:detailed} for precise definitions and more detailed discussions).
+Intuitively, we assume $\Gamma$ has smooth parameterization $\gamma:\mathbb{R}\to \Gamma$ which asymptotically approach two different rays as $t$ goes to $-\infty$ and $\infty.$ For uniqueness of solutions, one should also supplement these equations with suitable boundary conditions at infinity and radiation boundary conditions along the interface.

+The numerical simulation of surface waves on infinite boundaries is a computationally challenging task, owing to the absence of decay, or slow algebraic decay, of solutions along the interface.
+For the boundary value problem in Equation~\ref{eq:pde}, on smooth closed curves, surface waves localized near the interface propagate for a finite set of values of $E \in (-m,m)$.
+Barring these particular values of $E$, standard integral representations can be used to obtain solutions efficiently.
+Even for values of $E$ for which the localized surface waves are present, the naive integral equation formulation has only a finite dimensional nullspace, which is easily addressed using finite dimensional range completions~\cite{sifuentes2014randomized}.

+On infinite interfaces, however, interface waves exist for all values of $E \in (-m,m)$.
+Moreover, when the classic integral representations for smooth closed curves are extended to infinite interfaces, the resulting equations are not Fredholm second-kind, and the interface waves manifest as a part of the continuous spectrum of the integral operator passing through zero.
+This issue cannot be addressed using any finite dimensional completions, and presents significant difficulties in the design of numerical methods for their solution.